notional-finance/contracts/docs/ERC1155Token.md

 - INVALID_ADDRESS: destination address cannot be 0
 - INTEGER_OVERFLOW: value cannot overflow uint128
 - CANNOT_TRANSFER_PAYER: cannot transfer assets that confer obligations
-- CANNOT_TRANSFER_MATURED_TRADE: cannot transfer trade that has matured
+- CANNOT_TRANSFER_MATURED_ASSET: cannot transfer asset that has matured
 - INSUFFICIENT_BALANCE: from account does not have sufficient tokens
 - ERC1155_NOT_ACCEPTED: to contract must accept the transfer